Applying to L2L

 Selection process

-L2L Fellows are selected by a committee of MIT senior leaders based on candidate criteria, completed applications and references, and the composition of the cohort, including diversity of the class and cross-Institute representation.
+L2L Fellows are selected by a committee of MIT senior leaders based on criteria for candidates, completed applications and references, and the composition of the cohort (considering such factors as the diversity of the class and cross-Institute representation).
 The selection committee includes:

 • Chancellor